ErikFortune/fgv/libraries/ts-json-base/etc/ts-json-base.api.md

 export interface JsonArray extends Array<JsonValue> {
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "IJsonConverterContext"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 const jsonArray: Converter<JsonArray, IJsonConverterContext>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Validator"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "IJsonValidatorContext"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 const jsonArray_2: Validator<JsonArray, IJsonValidatorContext>;